swcarpentry/git-novice/episodes/07-github.md

 ![](fig/github-create-repo-01.png){alt='Creating a Repository on GitHub (Step 1)'}

-Name your repository "cases" and then click "Create Repository".
+Name your repository `cases` and then click "Create Repository".

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add